Maryland Workers' Compensation Lawyers Assist with Claims Stemming from Retail Job Injuries

 - Death benefits: If a retail employee is fatally injured, his or her spouse or dependent can file for death benefits, which include coverage of funeral expenses and a percentage of the employee's earnings.

 Consult with our Maryland workers' compensation attorneys today

-At Plaxen & Adler, P.A., we help retail workers who were hurt on the job get the workers’ compensation they’re entitled to.
-Our Maryland workers’ compensation lawyers know how to work with insurance companies and can help you if your claim is denied or if you feel you’re not getting the amount of compensation you deserve.
+At Plaxen Adler Muncy, P.A., we help retail workers who were hurt on the job get the workers' compensation they're entitled to.
+Our Maryland workers' compensation lawyers know how to work with insurance companies and can help you if your claim is denied or if you feel you're not getting the amount of compensation you deserve.
 Our legal team will fight for your rights as a worker.
-To learn more, or to schedule a free consultation, please call 410-988-4449 or fill out our contact form.
+To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.